e-Invoice in Saudi Arabia

-Is e-invoice mandatory in Saudi Arabia?
-Who is obliged for e-invoicing in Saudia Arabia?
+Is e-invoicing in Saudi Arabia mandatory?
+Who is obliged ?

-e-Invoices will be mandatory in Saudi Arabia as of 4 December 2021.
-The resolution imposes electronic invoicing on resident taxpayers and third parties acting on behalf of them.
+E-invoices will be mandatory in Saudi Arabia as of 4 December 2021.
+The resolution imposes KSA e-invoicing on resident taxpayers and third parties acting on behalf of them.
 All tax invoices (B2B invoices), simplified tax invoices (B2C invoices), and debit/credit notes are under scope.

-When it is complete, the KSA e-invoice system is expected to be a clearance model similar to India GST e-invoice model: Invoices in machine readable format – XML invoice or PDF invoice with XML embedded – will be cleared by the Tax Authority before presented to the final customer.
-The e-invoicing regulation is divided into two phases:
+When it is complete, the KSA e-invoicing system is expected to be a clearance model similar to India GST e-invoice model: Invoices in machine readable format – XML invoice or PDF invoice with XML embedded – will be cleared by the Tax Authority before presented to the final customer.
+E-invoicing Saudi Arabia regulation is divided into two phases:

 - The second phase, integration with the ZATCA e-invoice portal and submission of e-invoices will begin on 1 January 2023.
 According to the resolution, the tax authority will gradually mandate integration for different groups of companies.
 The companies under obligation will be published not later than 6 months before the deadline.

 All the invoices issued shall be transmitted to the e-invoice portal within 24 hours after generation.

 Taxpayers must apply certain security features on invoices such as cryptographic stamp (electronic signature), hash and UUID.
 In this phase, QR code will be mandatory also on B2B tax invoices.